ezolo/Hopkins-Film-School-Application/README.md

 ## 😃 Thank you for viewing my application ##
-> I hope you enjoyed the little walk through of the Sleep Inn Form.
+> I hope you enjoyed the little walk through of the Hopkin's Film School Registration Form Application.
 If you have any questions and/or concerns let me know!
 Don't forget to leave a star⭐️.